NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stonewall.md

 * * *

 The strength of stone overcomes you so strongly that it replaces your stout body.
-You become [[Conditions/Petrified|Petrified]] until the end of the current turn.
+You become [[Petrified|Petrified]] until the end of the current turn.
 You don't take any damage from the triggering effect or any other ill effects that couldn't affect stone.

 *Source: Pathfinder Player Core*
 *ORC*